How to start your own webshop?

 Why start an online shop

-You want to start your own webshop, but you still have doubts?
+You want to start your own professional webshop, but you still have doubts?
 Of course you do!
 You don't start e-commerce just like that or without thinking.
 Although there is nothing wrong with keeping your first steps small-scale.
 Even starting with a small webshop gives you a lot of advantages.
 Just think of the larger target audience you can reach, the fast and budget-friendly start-up…

 Opening an online shop equals investing in the future.
 Although; actually it's already investing in the here and now.
 The BeCommerce Market Monitor calculated that in the third quarter of 2022, Belgians already spent more than 3.6 billion euros in e-commerce.
 That is an increase of 12 percent compared to the same period last year, according to the sector federation.
 Good to know: clothes, games and entertainment are most often bought online.